 Coros Pace Pro Review

-Serious runners will be impressed by the 37g weight.
-And yes, that DOES include the weight of the strap – the lightweight nylon one, but that costs extra.
+Serious runners will be impressed by the 37g weight (with the optional lightweight nylon strap).

-The PACE Pro claims excellent accuracy in cities or remote areas thanks to the improved satellite chipset with all-systems (constellations) and dual-frequency mode.
+The PACE Pro boasts excellent accuracy in both urban and remote areas, thanks to its enhanced satellite chipset, which supports all systems (constellations) and dual-frequency mode.

 Coros Pace Pro Review Summary - impressive battery life, vibrant screen, user-friendly controls, but...